136.6 Environmental and Cultural Requirements

 - d.
 A relevant portion of United States Geological Survey (USGS) 7.5’ Topographic Quadrangle Map (1:24,000 scale) showing the location of the project and borrow sites is required.
 Maximum project (and/or borrow) limits should be delineated on the map, along with realignment of roadway if applicable.
 This map should show a buffer of about one mile beyond the limits of rural projects.
 An additional “close-up” view map of the project area may be necessary for small projects where the details are difficult to distinguish or for urban areas to better show adjacent buildings (aerial images from websites such as Google Maps and Bing Maps can be used for this supportive information).
 USGS 7.5’ topographic maps can be downloads from the University of Missouri's CARES Map Room.

 If there are any questions about the information that is going to be submitted, the SHPO should be called for guidance.
 Sending in inadequate information could result in a SHPO response of “Your submittal did not include adequate information to review your project …”, which will require a resubmittal with the correct information.
 The SHPO review process does not officially begin until they have an acceptable submittal.
-The SHPO 30 day review process starts over each time additional information is submitted.
+The SHPO 30-day review process starts over each time additional information is submitted.
+Please note that the 30-day review period does not officially start until the project has been received in the SHPO office.

 SHPO reviews the submitted project information and offers an opinion as to whether further cultural resource investigations are required.